 There are a few things each community reviewer will need to participate, including:

 - Ability to commit 10 hours per week (you determine when) throughout the review period (approximately 3-4 months)

 - Ability to use our online application reviewing platform (training will be provided)

 - Ability to manage timely communications with CSF staff via email or phone throughout the review process

 Before we start reviewing, we have an orientation session for all reviewers to walk you through the process and answer any questions you might have.
 Our staff is also available throughout the review period to support you and make sure you understand your role and responsibilities.

 Being a community reviewer is an opportunity to have a say in how St. Louis County sales tax dollars are reinvested into the community.
 It’s also a chance to be part of making sure the right kid has access to the right service at the right time.
 Your thoughts, ideas, and expertise around what services will have the greatest impact will help us make the best decisions for the community.
 In short, your participation will help make a difference in the lives of kids and families in St. Louis County.

 Because your time and expertise are valuable to us, you will also be compensated for being part of this process.
 We pay our reviewers a flat rate of $250 for each application they review.

 If you’re interested in being a community reviewer or know someone who would be a great fit, the next step is to apply!
-We are currently hiring people to help us with our 2023-2026 Core Funding Opportunity.
-Applications are due October 17, 2022.
-You can apply here.
+As we have opportunities arise to join our review team, we will share information here and on our social media channels.